← Back to 史記

 9

 Seventy-eight years after making the Fu Altar, Duke De of Qin was established.
 He divined about dwelling at Yong, and the divination said, 'Later descendants will water their horses at the river.'
 Therefore, he made Yong the capital.
-The various sacrifices at Yong rose from this.
+The sacrifices at Yong began from this.
 He used three hundred sets of livestock at the Fu Altar.
 He made the Fu sacrifice.
 He split dogs at the four gates of the city to defend against gu disasters.

 10